 Since 1993, Patagonia employees at our headquarters and store in Ventura have staged an annual 5K community fun run with all proceeds going to local environmental nonprofit groups.
 This year’s Salmon Run benefited Friends of the Ventura River, which works on behalf of its namesake that flows right by our corporate office in Ventura.
 Some 400 people showed up to run in the October event and mingle with representatives from 30 nonprofit groups who came to share their work.
-With support from Patagonia and other companies that donated products for a silent auction and raffle, this year’s Salmon Run earned more than $13,000.
+With support from Patagonia and other companies that donated products for a silent auction and raffle, last year’s Salmon Run earned more than $13,000.

 In addition to performing the many tasks required to run a successful outdoor clothing company, 55 Patagonia employees have traveled to Chilean Patagonia at company expense to spend three weekshelping to restore a former sheep ranch and create what will soon become Chile’s newest national park.

 Patagonia employees donated more than 1,700 hours of labor to various environmental groups through our employee volunteer program this year.
 We planted trees, cleaned up beaches, wrestled with invasive plants and more.
 At Patagonia, we consider it our responsibility to give back to our communities and the environment.
 We also enjoy getting dirty for fun, but think it’s even more important doing so in protecting the places we love.